Just yesterday, two notable things happened during my day:

 Final Word on Ladybugs

 Ladybugs are very beneficial insects, are awed by children, and, both historically and cross-culturally, are considered to be talismans of good luck.
 If you find your home being invaded by the Halloween lady beetle or the pumpkin ladybird beetle (also known as Asian lady beetles) this fall, they’re wanting to overwinter in your home.
 Turn to Dr. Killigan’s Six Feet Under to immediately rid yourself of these intruders.
 You may also vacuum them up and release them back into the wild.
-A third option is to use Dr. Killigan’s Insect Buster and disperse diatomaceous earth (which must be purchased separately) across their entry points.
+A third option is to use Dr. Killigan’s Insect Buster and disperse Dust to Dust across their entry points.
+(Dust to Dust Non-Toxic Insect Powder is a safer and more effective alternative to diatomaceous earth for insect control, proven to have kill times up to 50% faster than diatomaceous earth.)
 Either way, our non-toxic pest control solutions are always here for you.

 On another note, have you ever been nippled on or pinched by a ladybug?
 We’d enjoy hearing about your experience in the comment section below.